-The Company has established a whistle blowing policy pursuant to corporate governance code D.2.6 where our policy is featured with:
+The Company has established a whistle blowing policy pursuant to corporate governance code provision D.2.6 of the CG Code where our policy is featured with:

 - Accept reporting from all stakeholders, including customers, suppliers, employees and investors - Accept reporting in confidence and anonymity. - Overseen by our Audit Committee. - Handled by management who are considered at appropriate level and independent from daily operation. - Protect all good-will whistle blower from act of discrimination or retaliation.